dnsgrig/dnsgrig/README.md

 - In particular, <b>Brain-Machine Interfaces</b> and how this technology can help us understand human brain and improve its funtions.<br>

 ✨ To pursue my interest further I will be studyng an <b>MSc in Biomedical Engineering (Neurotechnology) at Imperial College London</b>.
+📫⚡ I'm open to new exciting opportunities in <b>machine learning, brain data analysis, business projects, and neurotechnology</b>.

 <!--
 **dnsgrig/dnsgrig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.